Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Introduction

-In this paper, we address this gap by developing a multi-objective reinforcement learning framework specifically tailored for heavy-duty vehicles.
-Our approach builds on the Generalized Policy Improvement with Linear Support (GPI-LS) framework introduced by Alegre \textit{et al.}~\cite{sample_eff}, which formulates preference prioritization as a principled optimization problem with theoretical guarantees and achieves faster convergence and higher utility across multiple objectives than prior MORL methods.
-We extend this GPI-based prioritization, originally implemented in a value-based RL setting, to a policy-gradient approach and apply it to the multi-objective tactical decision-making problem for trucks.
-Proximal Policy Optimization (PPO) is used as the underlying RL algorithm due to its proven performance in tactical driving tasks \cite{10386803} and many other domains such as fine-tuning Large Language Models.
-To handle multiple objectives, we develop a multi-objective PPO (MOPPO) architecture with a vector-valued critic and per-objective action logits, applying scalarization only at the loss level.
-This design preserves the individual structure of each objective during learning, facilitates efficient policy improvement across different preference configurations, and allows the reuse of experiences collected under varying trade-off settings, making learning both stable and sample-efficient.
+Motivated by these properties, we build on GPI-LS, originally developed in a value-based setting, and extend it to a policy-gradient framework for multi-objective tactical decision making.
+We adopt Proximal Policy Optimization (PPO) as the underlying RL algorithm due to its strong empirical performance in tactical decision making tasks for heavy-duty vehicles ~\cite{10386803, pathare2025tactical} and its broader success in large-scale policy optimization settings.
+To enable multi-objective learning, we propose a multi-objective PPO (MOPPO) architecture with preference-conditioned actor and critic networks that learn per-objective value functions and action logits.
+Scalarization is applied only at the loss level, preserving the structure of individual objectives during training.
+This design enables effective generalization across preference configurations and supports reuse of experience collected under different trade-offs, resulting in stable and sample-efficient learning.

 We validate the proposed framework on a realistic highway driving task involving adaptive cruise control and lane change decision making for an autonomous truck.
 The problem is formulated with three inherently conflicting objectives, namely, safety, time efficiency and energy efficiency, reflecting operational priorities in commercial trucking.
-Using a high-fidelity microscopic traffic simulator, we demonstrate that the proposed method efficiently approximates the convex coverage set of the Pareto frontier and enables dynamic, preference-aware policy selection.
+Using a high-fidelity microscopic traffic simulator, we demonstrate that the proposed method efficiently approximates the convex coverage set of the Pareto frontier and enables preference-aware policy selection.
+This approach is of great practical utility since it can adapt well to varying operational priorities without retraining, for instance across countries with different energy or driver costs.
 The proposed MORL framework and the custom RL environment for autonomous truck driving are released as open source, enabling reproducibility and facilitating future research in multi-objective decision making and autonomous truck driving.

-\section{Problem Formulation}
+\section{Problem formulation}

-\subsection{Decision Making in Traffic Environment}
+\subsection{Decision making in traffic environment}

 We study the problem of tactical decision making for a heavy-duty truck in a stochastic highway environment, with multiple conflicting objectives.
 Tactical decisions include adaptive cruise control and lane changes, and with the objectives to balance safety, time efficiency, and energy efficiency.